Mathole Motshekga: ANC Provincial Chairperson: 1997–2000

 At the time of South Africa's first post-apartheid election in 1994, Motshekga was Deputy Provincial Chairperson of the ANC branch in the country's new Gauteng province.
 He held that position until September 1997, when ANC Provincial Chairperson Tokyo Sexwale resigned and Motshekga was elected to succeed him.
 His election followed a heated succession battle with multiple rounds of voting: Motshekga defeated Amos Masondo and then, in the final round of voting, beat Frank Chikane with 343 votes to Chikane's 179.

 Premier of Gauteng: 1998–1999

 Motshekga likewise succeeded Sexwale as Premier of Gauteng in January 1998 when Sexwale vacated that post.
 During his tenure, he was subject to an internal investigation by the ANC.
 President Thabo Mbeki asked him to resign as Premier in April 1999, shortly after Mbeki took office in a general election.
 Motshekga's ousting from the government office led to division inside the provincial ANC, and the Motshekga-led ANC Provincial Executive Committee was disbanded by the national party leadership in 2000, prematurely ending Motshekga's term as ANC Provincial Chairperson.

 In subsequent years, Motshekga expanded his business interests.
-As of 2006, he was a Member of the Gauteng Provincial Legislature.
-At one time he represented the ANC on the Judicial Service Commission.
+He was also elected to return to the Gauteng Provincial Legislature as an ordinary member in the 2004 general election.